• Home

 Recommended Video

-The luxury watch manufacturer launched its Watchmaking Training Center in 2023, and in the years since, has trained dozens in the art of making timepieces.
-The program emerged from a haunting truth: the craft was dying out, with fewer than 2,000 professional watchmakers left in the U.S., according to recent reporting from GQ.
+The luxury-watch manufacturer launched its Watchmaking Training Center in 2023, and in the years since has trained dozens in the art of making timepieces.
+The program emerged from a haunting truth: The craft was dying out, with fewer than 2,000 professional watchmakers left in the U.S., according to recent reporting from GQ.
 Yet Rolex still has hefty market demands to fulfill; the business currently sells over a million watches every year, a personal best for the luxury brand.

 The company is hoping its tuition-free program in Dallas will nurture its next generation of watchmakers—even those who have never tinkered with a timepiece.

-The 18-month program has admitted a whole host of talent: from indecisive students and college dropouts, to recent high school graduates, ex office workers, and blue-collar professionals.
+The 18-month program has admitted a whole host of talent: from indecisive students and college dropouts, to recent high school graduates, ex–office workers, and blue-collar professionals.
 Through their coursework the novice watchmakers study the design and machinery behind Rolex watches, and learn how to repair those that are worse for wear.
-Around 50 professionals are currently enrolled in the Watchmaking Training Center, with 23 Rolex students undertaking the program in September 2024, and another 27 starting training one year later.
+Around 50 professionals are currently enrolled in the Watchmaking Training Center, with 23 Rolex students undertaking the program in September 2024, and another 27 starting one year later.

 Once trainees wrap up the program, they have one last task to become professional watchmakers: take the Rolex final exam at its headquarters in Geneva.
-If they pass, they become Rolex-certified watchmakers, and could earn an average annual salary of $95,000 (£70,000), according to GQ.
+If they pass, they become Rolex-certified watchmakers, and could earn an average annual salary of nearly $95,000 (£70,000), according to GQ.

 Fortune reached out to Rolex for comment.